eshsrobotics/vex/2018/docs/proposed-motor-port-scheme.md

 9. DRIVE: Front right Mecanum wheel
 10. DRIVE: Back left Mecanum wheel

+We chose drive wheels for ports 1 and 10 since those are two-wire ports rather than 3-wire, and thus cannot take a 3-wire extension cable.
+Better, then, to use motors that are never going to be far away from the Cortex.

-Analog portsc
+Analog ports
 ------------
-4. ARM: Right arm potentiometer?
+4. +ARM: Right arm potentiometer?+
-2. DRIVE: Gyro
+5. DRIVE: Gyro
-5. ARM: Claw potentiometer
+6. ARM: Claw potentiometer
-6. ARM: Wrist rotation potentiometer
+7. ARM: Wrist rotation potentiometer
-7. ARM: Wrist elevation potentiometer
+8. +ARM: Wrist elevation potentiometer+

+I2C
+---

+The Mechanum wheel encoder daisy-chain is connected to the I2C port on the Cortex and is available as `I2C_1`.